 - Start by putting your dog in a down position.
-If your dog doesn't lie down on command yet, go back and work on that before you begin training him to play dead.
+If your dog doesn't lie down on command yet, go back and work on that before you begin training it o play dead.

-- Hold a treat close to your dog's nose, and slowly pull it over to his side so he'll have to roll over onto his side to get it.
-It helps if your dog already knows how to roll over, as he'll already be familiar with the action of rolling onto his side.
+- Hold a treat close to your dog's nose, and slowly pull it over to its side so it will have to roll over on its side to get it.
+It helps if your dog already knows how to roll over, as it will already be familiar with the action of rolling onto its side.

-- As soon as your dog is lying on his side, tell him "yes" or "good."
+- As soon as your dog is lying on its side, say "yes" or "good."
 Or, click your clicker.
-Then, give him a treat.
+Then, give the dog a treat.

-- Repeat step two and three several times.
+- Repeat steps two and three several times.